Get travel and medical insurance

 - Reports of cards being used to obtain money fraudulently are not unknown.
 Protect yourself by ensuring that your card is within your sight at all times and your pin number is hidden.
 If you are told that a payment was not authorised, ask for the receipt and check that this is actually the case, do not continue to authorise payments using the same card and code as you may be inadvertently authorising multiple payments.

 - If you are staying in a shared room in a hostel, make sure that your valuables are secured in a safe.
-There have been cases in which travellers have awoken to discover that they have been robbed of their passports, money and other valuables overnight.
+There have been cases where tourists have awoken to discover that they have been robbed of their passports, money and other valuables overnight.

 - Make sure that the taxi company you are using is reputable.
 You can ask hotels or other accommodation providers to call you a taxi from a reputable company or alternatively, you can do an internet search to find numbers of well-established English speaking taxi companies operating locally that you can call to bring you to your destination.
 In Bratislava, calling a taxi from a reputable company is not only safer but also less expensive than hailing a taxi on the street.